 Lisbon Montessori School – Cascais

 Located in Cascais, the Lisbon Montessori is a very small school serving children from ages 2.5-12.
-While the school’s language of instruction is English, Portuguese-speaking classroom assistants are always on hand, meaning that most students become truly bilingual during their time at Lisbon Monessori.
-As per the Montessori method, students are divided in mixed-age classrooms.
+While the school’s language of instruction is English, Portuguese-speaking classroom assistants are always on hand, meaning that most students become truly bilingual during their time at Lisbon Montessori.
+As per the Montessori method, students are divided into mixed-age classrooms.
 Around 30% of the school’s roughly 40 students are Portuguese; the rest are international students from around a dozen different nationalities.

 Montessori Directress: Ivona Rožanovska

 Escola Secundária Pedro Nunes – Estrela, Lisbon

 Reputed to be among the top public secondary schools in Lisbon, Pedro Nunes is housed in a stately building in the city’s upscale Estrela neighbourhood.
 Portugal’s public schools are open to foreign residents in the country, but with all instruction at Pedro Nunes conducted in Portuguese, following Portugal’s national curriculum, the Grade 7-12 school would be the right fit only for foreign students whose Portuguese is already strong.